plo8/cpsc449-project2/README.md

 Configuration files:
 1. Procfile is a mechanism for declaring what commands are run by your application to start the app
+2. Update the nginx.config into default file present in /etc/nginx/sites-enabled

 The following are the steps to run the project:
 1. Installing and configuring Nginx: